atet/mobile_app_marketing/README.md

 #### Monetization: Advertisements

 * **My conversion goal is that a user get all the way to watching at least one advertisement**.
-* I am using Google AdMob to deliver video-based advertisements in exchange for in-game rewards.
+* I am using Google AdMob to deliver rewarded video-based advertisements in exchange for in-game premium currency.

 #### Monetization: In-App Purchases

-* I will set up this framework in my app, but it is more of an academic exercise than a monetization goal.
+* I plan to set up this framework in my app, but it is more of an academic exercise than a monetization goal.

 [Back to Top](#table-of-contents)